Accelerating internal dimensions and nonzero positive cosmological constant

-0.3cm {\bf 5.2 $I_{\rm total}$ as a 4D effective action} 0.15cm
+0.3cm {\bf 4.2 $S_{\rm total}$ as a 4D effective action} 0.15cm

-(5.8) contains the curvature scalar of the 4D spacetime metric ${\hat g}_{\mu\nu}$ (see (2.8)) and therefore it can be used as a 4D effective action containing gravity.
-However, the curvature term contained in (5.8) is not the standard Hilbert-Einstein action $\frac{1}{2 \kappa^2 } \int d^4 x \sqrt{-g_4}\,{\mathcal R}_4$ of the gravity.
-So in order to obtain 4D action with the standard Hilbert-Einstein action we need some procedure given below.
+(4.8) contains the curvature scalar of the 4D spacetime metric ${\hat g}_{\mu\nu}$ (see (2.8)) and it can be used as a 4D effective action containing gravity.
+However, the curvature term contained in (4.8) is not the standard Hilbert-Einstein action $\frac{1}{2 \kappa^2 } \int d^4 x \sqrt{-g_4}\,{\hat {\mathcal R}}_4$ of the gravity yet.
+So in order to obtain 4D action containing standard Hilbert-Einstein action we need some procedure given below.

-In the first term of (5.8), ${\mathcal R}_4^{(\rm eff)} ({\hat g}_{\mu\nu}, \alpha, \beta, \gamma)$ was previously given by both (2.8) and (2.10).
+In the first term of (4.8), $\hat{{\mathcal R}}_4^{(\rm eff)}$ was previously given by both (2.8) and (2.10).
 In this section we choose (2.10) to start our discussion.
 Using

-which follows from (3.9) and (4.4), one can rewrite (2.10) in more convenient form as
+which follows from (2.25) and (3.4), one can rewrite (2.10) in more convenient form as

 where ${\mathcal A}$ and $\beta_Q$ are defined, respectively, by

 Now we make a coordinate transformation ${\hat t} \rightarrow t$ defined by